d2l-ai/d2l-vi/chapter_multilayer-perceptrons/weight-decay.md

 allowing implementation tricks to add weight decay to the algorithm, without any additional computational overhead.
-Since the weight decay portion of the update depdends only on the current value of each parameter, and the optimizer must to touch each parameter once anyway.
+Since the weight decay portion of the update depends only on the current value of each parameter, and the optimizer must to touch each parameter once anyway.

-In the following code, we specify the weight decay hyper-parameter directly through the `wd` parameter when instantiating our `Trainer`.
+In the following code, we specify the weight decay hyperparameter directly through the `wd` parameter when instantiating our `Trainer`.
 By default, Gluon decays both weights and biases simultaneously.
 Note that we can have *different* optimizers